Prince William Visits Manchester, Meets First Responders, And Praises the City's 'Strength and Togetherness'

 “The Duke wanted to acknowledge and thank the people of Manchester for their strength, decency and kindness,” the Kensington Palace Twitter account wrote.

-The Duke of Cambridge, 34, first visited the Greater Manchester Police Headquarters to meet with officers involved in the attack.
+The Duke arrives at The Greater Manchester Police Headquarters to meet the officers involved in the response to last week's attack. pic.twitter.com/yqe0P6C4j3

 While at the church, he signed the Book of Condolence in honor of those who lost their lives, writing, “Manchester’s strength and togetherness is an example to the world.
 My thoughts are with all those affected.”